-10 Trends We Loved From New York Fashion Week Fall 2018
+10 Trends We Loved from New York Fashion Week Fall 2018

 Sequin Suits

-Sequins are sticking around, and we're loving the transition from sequin dresses from spring, to sequin suits for fall.
-These suits are definitely business casual approved.
+Sequins are sticking around, and we're loving the transition from spring's sequin dresses to sequin suits for fall.
+These suits are definitely business-casual approved.

 Malan Breton